 It’s a major upgrade done by Microsoft!

 For this reason, the disk is showing RAW in Windows Server 2016 TPv4.
-The same will actually goes for a ReFS version 3.0 on Windows Server 2016 TPv3, it’s RAW, unusable.
+The same will actually go for a ReFS version 3.0 on Windows Server 2016 TPv3, it’s RAW and unusable.

-How to recuperate data in this situation, we have actually two options besides formatting the drive and lose the data.
+How to recuperate data in this situation, we have actually two options besides formatting the drive and losing the data.

 Reinstall Windows Server 2016 Technical Preview 3 on that host, recover the data and then upgrade again to Windows Server 2016 Technical Preview 4 which is a long process.

 The easiest and fastest way is to create Windows Server 2016 Technical Preview 3 Virtual Machine on Windows Server 2016 Technical Preview 4 Hyper-V host, and then pass through the Physical ReFS disk into the guest, mount the volume, and copy all your data.

 The latter is my favorite option.

 Step 1 – Put the Physical disk in offline mode on the host

 Get-Disk -Number 1 | Set-Disk -IsOffline $true –Verbose